-Video Remote Interpreting tops the list of the top 5 video translation services in healthcare.
+Video Remote Interpreting tops the list of the top 5 video healthcare translation services.
 It is the number one thing people think of when they hear the phrase ‘video translation services’ because its use has grown exponentially since the onset of the pandemic.

-You have probably heard of it if you’re reading this blog, but characterizing VRI as “video translation” is a misnomer.
+You have probably heard of it if you’re reading this blog, but calling VRI “video translation” is a misnomer.
 The reason is that Interpretation works with the spoken word, while translation deals with text.
 Many people make this error — unless you work in the language services industry, it’s not surprising you aren’t familiar with the distinction.

-What you need to know is Video Remote Interpreting is when an offsite interpreter is connected to a third party and a source language speaker via a video conferencing service and an electronic device with WiFi.
-Video Remote Interpreting services are used when an in-person interpreter is unavailable, which as we all remember in 2020 was nearly every day that ended with a ‘y.’
+What you need to know is Video Remote Interpreting is when an offsite interpreter is connected to a third party and a source language speaker via video using a computer, tablet or smart phone.
+Video Remote Interpreting services are used when an in-person interpreter is not practical.

 The biggest reason VRI increases patient experience in healthcare and patient outcomes is that body language is a critical aspect of interpretation.
 This is especially true when interpreting in American Sign Language (ASL).
 The ability to see an ASL medical interpreter’s movements and expressions is essential because ASL has its own grammar, syntax, and sentence structure.

 Nothing can replace in-person interpreting in that regard, but VRI is the next best thing.
-Medical VRI interpreters have undergone many hours of training and are bound to confidentiality agreements.
+Qualified Medical VRI interpreters have undergone many hours of training and are bound to confidentiality agreements and HIPAA regulations.
 VRI is the clear top choice when considering the top 5 video translation services in healthcare.